 Physical fitness was stressed at Brandon College.
 Students were encouraged and expected to exercise.
 It was thought that a healthy body helped to create a healthy mind.
 There was more behind this ideal than simply healthy minds though, at least for the women students.
 During this period in history, it was often believed that women were not physically capable of learning to a great extent.
 It was thought that studying created too much of a stress on the female body, often leading to illness or permanent invalids.
 Before a girl was accepted to Brandon College, she had to furnish a letter from her doctor stating that she was physically able to go to school and study.
 As well, women were subjected to the "Clark Hall Line", a daily two mile walk which was mandatory to all women.
-No matter what the weather was like they would pair up and, in a long line, walk down the streets of Brandon College.
+No matter what the weather was like they would pair up and, in a long line, walk down the streets of Brandon to the edge of the city.
+This line was often the cause of much amusement for the men of Brandon College.
 There were plenty of other sports offered at Brandon College for both men and women in an effort to keep the students physically active.

-This belief in physical fitness led to the development in 1908 of what was to become an annual College Field Day.
+College Field Day.